zhanwenchen/owuchangyuo.github.io/_pages/about.md

 # Recent News

+* September 5, 2020.
+One paper for hyperspectral image restoration has been accepted to IEEE Trans.
+Geosci.
+Remote Sens.
 * August 9, 2020.
 One co-author paper for rain streak removal has been accepted to IEEE Trans.
 Neural Netw.
 Learn.
 Syst.
 * June 28, 2020.
 I have been granted with the China Postdoctoral Science Foundation "中国博士后科学基金".
 * June 15, 2020.
 I have been granted with the Equipment Pre-Research Foundation "装备预研重点实验室基金".
 * June 15, 2020.
 I have been awarded with the Initiative Postdocs Supporting Program "博士后创新人才支持计划".
 * May 26, 2020.
 The source code of the 2020TCYB WLRTR has been uploaded.
 * April 30, 2020.
 Our 2019TGRS work HSI-DeNet has been listed as the highly cited paper!
 * March 3, 2020.
-One paper for comprehensive HSI restoration has been accepted to IEEE Trans. on Cybernetics.
+One paper for comprehensive hyperspectral image restoration has been accepted to IEEE Trans. on Cybernetics.
 * Janunary 25, 2020.
 One paper for noisy image deblurring has been accepted to ICASSP 2020.
 * November 29, 2019.
 One paper for general stripe noise removal has been accepted to IEEE Trans. on Geosci.
 Remote Sens.